tlikonen/gpg-utilities/README.md

 To install the files in the default locations run this command:

+    $ sudo make install

+By default the default installation target is under `/usr/local` directory.
+You can configure different directory hierarchy with makefile variable `prefix` or separately for executable files with `bindir` and library files with `libdir`.
+Variable `sbcl` defines the SBCL path and variable `gpg` the GnuPG path.
+Variables are stored in `config.mk` file.
+Use the same target location variables in compiling and installing.

+    $ make clean-all
+    $ make sbcl=/usr/local/bin/sbcl bindir=~/bin libdir=~/.local/lib
     $ make install

-`make` command will also save some configuration variables to `config.mk` file.
-The default installation target is `~/bin` for executable files.
-You can configure different install location as well as `gpg` executable location with Makefile variables and save them to a configuration file for later runs.
-For example:

-    $ make clean-all
-    $ make config bindir=/usr/local/bin gpg=/usr/local/bin/gpg
-    $ make
-    $ sudo make install

-To uninstall all files run command `make uninstall` with the same configuration as during installation.
-You can clean build files with `make clean` or `make clean-all` (which deletes also the configuration).
+To uninstall all files run command `make uninstall` with the same configuration variables as during installation.

 [SBCL]:   http://sbcl.org/
 [Debian]: https://www.debian.org/